Are you ready for the Companies House reforms?

-Being billed as the biggest Companies House shake up in its 180 year history, the new bill will bring wide-reaching reforms to Companies House designed to tackle fraudulent activity, economic crime and money laundering.
-This includes:
+Labelled as the biggest Companies House shake up in its 180 year history, this new bill brings wide-reaching reforms to Companies House designed to tackle fraudulent activity, economic crime and money laundering.

-• Further scope for Companies House to cross-check data with other public and private sector bodies, and proactively share information with law enforcement bodies;
+- Companies House checks: There will be further scope for Companies House to cross-check data with other public and private sector bodies, and proactively share information with law enforcement bodies.

-• A failure to prevent fraud offence and the extension of corporate liability for all economic crimes committed by a company’s senior manager;
+- Failure to prevent fraud: A failure to prevent fraud offence and the extension of corporate liability will be introduced for all economic crimes committed by a company’s senior manager.
+This will make companies and partnerships liable for failing to stop employees, agents or subsidiary undertakings committing fraud for the benefit of the organisation or its customers.

 What if you don’t comply?